OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Function call.
 The value of *funcExpression* must be a function reference.
 (Typically *funcExpression* will just be the name of a function.)
 The number of *argExpressions* must be consistent with the number of arguments in *funcExpression*'s type, and each *argExpression* must be assignable to the type of the corresponding argument of *funcExpression*.
 The result has the type of *funcExpression's* return value.
 (Calls to functions without a returntype are statements, not expressions.)

-*arrayExpression* with { [ *indexExpression* ] = *valExpression* }
+*arrayExpression* `with` `{` `[` *indexExpression* `]` = *valExpression* `}`

 > Create a new array by copying an existing array with one element modified.  *arrayExpression*, which must be an array type, specifies the array to start with. *indexExpression*, which must have type `uint`, specifies which slot in the array should be modified.  *valExpression*, whose type must be assignable to the element type of the array, is the new value to put into the slot.
 The result has the same type as *arrayExpression*.
-If the index is out of bounds, this will cause either a compile-time error or a runtime panic.
+If the index is out of bounds, this will cause either a compile-time error or a runtime error.

 *mapExpression* `with` { *keyExpression* = *valExpression* }